-Captain Michael Catania has over 25 years of law enforcement experience.
+Captain Michael Catania has 30 years of law enforcement experience.
 During his career, he has been assigned to the Patrol, Investigative Services, Special Operations, and Professional Standards Bureaus.
-Captain Catania is currently the Bureau Commander overseeing the newly created Community Services Bureau.
-The Community Services Bureau encompasses the School Resource Officer Program, Police Explorer Program, District Resource Coordinators, Community Outreach, and the Police Volunteer Unit.
-He is a graduate of Hodges University with a bachelor's degree in Criminal Justice as well as a graduate of the Florida Leadership Academy.
+Captain Catania is currently the Bureau Commander overseeing the Community Services Bureau.

+The Community Services Bureau encompasses the School Resource Officer Program, District Resource Coordinators, the Police Explorer Program, and Community Outreach.

+He is a graduate of Hodges University with a Bachelor's degree in Criminal Justice, a graduate of the Florida Leadership Academy, and a graduate of the Senior Management Institute of Police in executive strategic management.
+2,973 = Student mentoring actions 681 = Classroom presentations 397 = Selective traffic enforcements 196 = Traffic crashes